whatisnuclear/website/primer-on-energy.md

 href="http://www.generationatomic.org/">Generation Atomic</a>!
 Also, watch David Schumacher's recent
 <a href="https://www.newfiremovie.com/">film The New Fire</a> (I'm in it!).

-<h3>Put solar panels on your roof and switch to an electric car</h3>
+## Put solar panels on your roof and switch to an electric car

 We need all the carbon-free energy we can get.
 If you have a roof, put panels on it and use your electric vehicle to level out some of your load.
 This is going to help pick away at that 40% of our energy that comes from oil.
 Alternatively ditch your car.
 If you don't have a car, don't get one.